HyperionDevBootcamps/HyperionDev_Coding_Style_Guide/README.md

           print("Properly indented!")  # 4 spaces in
   ```

-## Line Length: Keep It Readable
+## Line Length
-- Maximum line length: **79 characters**
+- Limiting lines to **79 characters** makes your code easier to read.
-- If a line is too long, break it up
+- If a line is too long, break it into smaller parts for clarity and better organization.
-- Use parentheses to wrap long lines
+- Use parentheses to wrap long expressions when splitting lines.

  Example:
   ```python